GunioRobot/sass4j/README.md

 command line.
 This includes watching directories, updating, converting, and even the interactive shell.

+### Maven Plugin
+I have added a really hacked up maven plugin just to get started.
+Embedding JRuby in a Maven plugin certainly adds some overhead but it works for now.
+This plugin basically wraps the sass --update <from>:<to> command.
+More options and features to follow.

 ## TODO
 ### Full featured Java API
 Right now I have only wrapped the command line options so that you can invoke